jkosinski/alphafold/README.md

     python /g/kosinski/kosinski/devel/alphafold/sokrypton_alphafold2_advanced.py --fasta test.fasta --homooligomer 2 --jobname test
     ```
     Run the script with `-h` to see help.

+    `--homooligomer` can be formated as in the original notebook (e.g. `2:2` for heterotetramer with 2 copies of one protein, and 2 copies of the second).
+    You probably want to increase `--max_recycles` for bigger complexes.

 1. Submit on slurm cluster:
     ```bash